ram1117/cyclesharing-de-v2/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Live demo is hosted in [Netlify](https://cyclsharing-de-v2.netlify.app/)
+- Live demo is hosted on [Render](https://cyclesharing-de-v2.onrender.com)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>